 The Insurance Advantage

 ADVENT works hard to help you get the most out of your insurance.
-Our website offers a list of in-network insurance carriers and our team is available to answer questions pertaining to services and insurance coverage.
+Our team is available to answer your questions pertaining to services and insurance coverage.
 We’ll fight for procedure approvals and overturn insurance claims - if needed we'll work with you to develop a payment plan so you can start living better today.

 If your new to the insurance game, or need a basic understanding of insurance, we've got the basic plan information and terminology for you.

 Your deductible is the amount you'll pay for covered services before your health insurance plan contributes that reset at the end of the insurance service year or calendar year.
 For example, if you have a $1,000 deductible, your insurance might not start covering their share of your bills until you've paid the $1,000 within the benefit period.

 Deductibles will vary by insurance carrier and the structure of the deductible.
 A deductible may apply to all services, while a different plan's deductible may apply to prescription drug coverage.
 Plans with a lower deductible typically come with a high premium.